Table of contents

 - This action skill will create an AoE blast (Area of Effect) that does radiation damage.
 Also, your current pet will be teleported to this location.
 Due to the radiation, your pet will be mutated.
 It will double in size and will do additional radiation damage to your enemies.
 If you use ‘Gamma Burst’ when your pet is out of health, it will be revived with 30% health.
 The penalty is that your action skill cooldown will be doubled.

 The 3 pets that FL4K has are a Spiderant, Jabber, and a Skag.
 You can choose any pet at any time.
 They are not tied to a specific action skill.
 There are augments in their corresponding skill trees that will provide buffs to them specifically.
 Your pets do have their own health bar.
 When they run out of health, they will go down and you will need to revive them.
 You can do this just like you would with any other co-op buddy.
-The cute thing you can do is, that you can name your little helper and you can pet your them.
-Petting is just for fun, there is no healing effect link to it.
+The cute thing you can do is, that you can name your little helper and you can pet them.
+Petting is just for fun, there is no healing effect linked to it.
 FL4K’s pets have their own stats, with auto health regen.
-The cool thing that you can do is, giving your pet a focus attack.
+The cool thing that you can do is, give your pet a focus attack.
 By holding down the action skill button you command it to attack a single target.

-- The Jabber is the monkey-like creature that carries a gun.
+- The Jabber is a monkey-like creature that carries a gun.
 When you focus attack a target the Jabber will throw barrels at your opponents.
 When you have this pet tagging along you will receive a movement speed bonus.

 - The skag is extremely cute.
 When you have this pet tagging along you will deal bonus damage.
 The skag will spit acid onto your enemies when you focus attack them.
 When you pet your Skag it will happily start jumping and you will see cute little hearts.

 During my play session, I was placed at the start of the game.
 You probably have seen the introduction of the game during the Borderlands 3 reveal event where you have to follow Claptrap’s instructions.
 However, my play session didn’t end there.
 I got to play the first big chapter of the game.
 Once I was able to use the action skills and the pets I found myself alternating between the various action skills and pets.
-In the beginning, I leaned more towards the Spiderant because of its healing capability.
+In the beginning, I leaned more toward the Spiderant because of its healing capability.
 Early on in the game you still need to get your gear and skills going.
 So getting that health regeneration going this way was helpful to me.
-Like I mentioned above the cloak and the Jakobs shotgun was a match made in heaven for me.
-Later on, when I found better gear, I shifted towards the Rakk attack.
+As I mentioned above the cloak and the Jakobs shotgun were a match made in heaven for me.
+Later on, when I found better gear, I shifted toward the Rakk attack.
 Because I now obtained quality assault rifles the crit bonus from the ‘Fade Away’ action skill counted towards each individual bullet.
-This felt worthless, so having those bomb diving Rakk felt really empowering.
+This felt worthless, so having those bomb-diving Rakk felt really empowering.
 I didn’t end up using the ‘Gamma Burst’ action skill a lot.
 It kinda felt like a pet transporter to me at first.
-Maybe the radiation rift is more effective when using in close quarters when you have a bigger group of enemies close together.
+Maybe the radiation rift is more effective when used in close quarters when you have a bigger group of enemies close together.

 Go here if you want to check out FL4K’s full skill tree but these are some of the skills that I found interesting: